LogLM: From Task-based to Instruction-based Automated Log Analysis: Introduction

 Traditionally, the research field of log analysis has been divided into discrete tasks, each with its own methodologies and benchmarking datasets.
 Two of the most widely studied tasks are log parsing and log-based anomaly detection.
 Log parsing involves transforming raw, unstructured log data into a structured format, with event templates and key variables extracted from log messages~\cite{zhu2019tools}.
 Anomaly detection, on the other hand, focuses on identifying deviations from normal log behavior, which may signal underlying issues within the system~\cite{le2022log}.
 Beyond these, other studied tasks include log interpretation~\cite{liu2024logprompt}, which aims to make logs more understandable to human, root cause analysis~\cite{chen2024automatic}, which seeks to reveal the causes of system failures from logs, and solution recommendation~\cite{ahmed2023recommending}, which suggests corrective actions for the identified problems in logs.

 Recently, with the rapid advancements in AI technologies, particularly in large language model (LLM), a variety of LLM-based approaches for log analysis have been introduced~\cite{jiang2024lilac,pan2024raglog,zhong2024logparser}.
 LLMs such as GPT-4~\cite{achiam2023gpt} and Claude-3.5~\cite{claude} are capable of following complex instructions and performing a wide range of tasks.
 However, as shown in Fig.~\ref{fig_hook}(a), most of these approaches continue to treat log analysis as isolated tasks, training LLMs to handle standalone tasks such as log parsing or anomaly detection without considering the interrelations between these tasks.
-We argue that this task-based training approach fails to fully capitalize on the capabilities of LLMs.
+We observed that this task-based training approach fails to fully capitalize on the capabilities of LLMs (\emph{e.g.}, a performance drop of 8.70\% in log parsing and 69.47\% in anomaly detection in Fig.~\ref{ablation_exp}).
 For LLMs nowadays, the training paradigm is instruction-based (called instruction tuning~\cite{zhang2023instruction}), involving training on natural instructions across multiple tasks and domains, thereby offering greater flexibility and broader application.
 Furthermore, current task-based methods encounter several limitations when applied to real-world industrial scenarios:

-\textbf{(1) Inflexibility in generalizing to unseen tasks and complex user instructions.} Task-based log analysis models are typically trained to output task-specific predictions on a specific input format, which leads to an inflexible human-machine interactivity style and limits the ability to respond to complex user instructions, particularly in dynamic O\&M environments where new types of tasks often emerge.
-For example, in real-world settings, instead of parsing a log into a template, an O\&M engineer may want the model to compare two logs and find the differences.
-In addition to reporting anomaly in logs, the engineer may instruct the model to further output a justification along with its conclusion, or ask what type of system failure could this log lead to.
-Existing methods struggle to adapt to such flexible instructions or unfamiliar tasks, leading to limited user experience and flexibility.
+\textbf{(1) Inflexibility in generalizing to unseen tasks and complex user instructions.} Task-based log analysis models are typically trained to output predictions on a fixed input format, which leads to an inflexible human-machine interactivity style in responding to real-world user instructions, particularly for dynamic O\&M environments where new types of tasks often emerge.
+For example, in real-world cases, instead of parsing a log into a template, an O\&M engineer may want the model to compare two logs and find the differences~\cite{How_to_Use_ChatGPT_to_Compare_Documents}.
+In addition to reporting anomaly in logs, the engineer may instruct the model to further output a justification along with its conclusion~\cite{liu2024logprompt}.
+Existing methods are designed to handle a fixed task (\emph{e.g.}, input a log and output ``abnormal'' or ``normal'') and struggle to adapt to such flexible instructions or unfamiliar tasks, leading to a limited user experience.